Zones: 4 to 9

 Spread: 18″ to 24″

-Hellebores are low-growing, clump-forming, easy-to-grow plants that start blooming really early in the spring, earning it the nickname ‘Christmas rose’ .
+Hellebores are low-growing, clump-forming, evergreen perennials that start blooming in the winter, earning it the nickname ‘Christmas rose’.
 Even in Canada, their flowers can be seen peeping out from the snow in February.

 The only maintenance I do, is to tidy the appearance by removing any dead leaves.